This article discusses when and how to carry forward a tax loss for companies in Australia, including the same business and similar tests.

 Furnish Art Pty Ltd is a start-up online retail company that sells various household furniture items from established brands.
 In its first year, Furnish Art made a tax loss.

-Furnish Art researched and developed its own mattresses (and applied to register its patents, trademarks and designs with IP Australia) and it outsourced the manufacturing of the mattresses to a local factory.
+Furnish Art researched and developed its mattresses (and applied them to register its patents, trademarks and designs with IP Australia) and it outsourced the manufacturing of the mattresses to a local factory.

 Furnish Art commenced selling its new mattresses through its website and under its established ‘Furnish Art’ brand name, alongside the other furniture products.
 Approximately 15 per cent of Furnish Art’s sales are from its specialised mattresses.

-Furnish Art then became profitable and sought to recoup the tax losses incurred prior to the ownership change.
+Furnish Art then became profitable and sought to recoup the tax losses incurred before the ownership change.

-Furnish Art would satisfy the similar business test.
+Furnish Art would satisfy a similar business test.

-However, the change is one that supplements the former business’s identity as a subsidiary or ancillary business activity, rather than replacing the former business.
+However, the change supplements the former business’s identity as a subsidiary or ancillary business activity, rather than replacing the former business.
 This indicates that the current identity of the Furnish Art business is sufficiently similar to the identity of the former business.

-With regard to the fourth factor, the change to the business is one that reflects the ongoing development of the former business’s assets and processes.
+About the fourth factor, the change to the business reflects the ongoing development of the former business’s assets and processes.
 The current business makes use of many of the assets, processes and methods of the former business, including the business website, marketing strategies and organisational methods.

 The above analysis of the factors leads to the conclusion that the former business and the current business are sufficiently similar to satisfy the test.
 The identity of the Furnish Art business has been maintained, and although the business has changed and derived income from new assets, these new assets and activities do not outweigh the similarities between the former and current business and the current business’s reliance on the development of the former business’s assets.